 Abstract

-This paper finds evidence that contractionary monetary policy shocks raise consumption inequality by gender and race, along with raising unemployment and income inequality.
-Following a 25 basis point contractionary shock, spending on durable goods falls by 15% for households headed by black men while only 5% for households headed by white men.
-Additionally, spending on nondurable goods and services is decreased by 1.3% for households headed by black women, but by less than 1% for households headed by white men or women.
-Household characteristics such as composition or income do not explain differences in consumption responses.
-I also show that contractionary, rather than expansionary, shocks generally drive transmission inequalities.
+This paper finds evidence that contractionary monetary policy shocks increase consumption inequality by gender and race, along with increasing unemployment and income inequality.
+Following a 25 basis point contractionary shock, spending on durable goods falls by 7.5% for households headed by black women, while only 5% for households headed by white men.
+Contractionary shocks also lead households to substitute expenditures on essential non-durable goods and services for non-essentials and durable goods.
+Household characteristics such as education, debt, income, or composition do not explain all gender and racial differences in consumption responses.
+I estimate the marginal propensity to consume following monetary policy shocks and find that it is larger for durable goods than non-durable goods and services.
+Lastly, I find that contractionary, rather than expansionary, shocks drive overall household consumption responses.

 Policy Papers